-WELCOMING, CARING, RESPECTFUL, AND SAFE LEARNING AND WORKING ENVIRONMENTS
+WELCOMING, CARING, RESPECTFUL AND SAFE LEARNING AND WORKING ENVIRONMENTS

-To this end, the Board will not tolerate harassment, discrimination, bullying, intimidation, and violence and encourages reporting of all incidents of this nature, regardless of the identity of the alleged harasser or offender.
-In addition, the Board requires the reporting of allegations of harassment, discrimination, bullying, intimidation, or violence to be investigated in a timely and respectful manner.
+To this end, the Board will not tolerate harassment, discrimination, bullying, intimidation and violence, and encourages reporting of all incidents of this nature regardless of the identity of the alleged harasser or offender.
+In addition, the Board requires the reporting of allegations of harassment, discrimination, bullying, intimidation or violence to be investigated in a timely and respectful manner

-means treating a person negatively or disrespectfully, or refusing, without lawful excuse, to provide an opportunity or benefit with respect to access to learning or access to any term or condition of employment because of any of the protected categories in The Alberta Human Rights Act.
+means treating a person negatively or disrespectfully, or refusing, without lawful excuse, to provide an opportunity or benefit with respect to access to learning or access to any term or condition of employment because of any of the protected categories in the Alberta Human Rights Act.
 The behaviour giving rise to a complaint of discrimination need not be intentional in order to be considered discrimination.
 With respect to student placement decisions, the above does not apply to a refusal, limitation, specification, or preference based on a bona fide educational requirement.
 With respect to employment, the above does not apply to a refusal, limitation, specification, or preference based on a bona fide occupational requirement.